HuynhHanDong/Alzheimer-Classification/README.md

 **Notice**: This is a repository of a project that I worked with my teammates in subject DAP391m at FPT University, I re-up this project because the original project was set "private" by my teacher.
 Some of the models were trained by my teammate on their own files, therefore, the output cells of those models will be empty in this repository.

+## Requirement
+- Python >= 3.10
+- Jupiter Notebook
+- pandas, numpy, matplotlib, seaborn
+- scikit-learn
+- xgboost
+- torch == 2.5.1, torchvision == 0.20.1, torchinfo == 1.8.0
+- shap, lime
+- opencv-python
+- pillow
+- joblib
+- Chatterbot
+- streamlit

-# Alzheimer's Disease Stages Classification Using CNN Models
+## Alzheimer's Disease Stages Classification Using CNN Models
 ### Dataset
 Download Alzheimer MRI dataset from kaggle: